 Just because some buyers are able to put more than 20 percent down doesn’t mean they don’t struggle coming up with the money.
 According to a Zillow survey, 68 percent of renters cite saving for a down payment as the biggest hurdle to buying a home.

 Nearly one-third of buyers (29 percent) struggle saving up money for a down payment.
+A far cry from their first place, most likley a studio apartment.
 Most (53 percent) do it by saving up the old-fashioned way.
 But nearly one-quarter (24 percent) are getting more creative and combining two or more sources to finance their down payment.

 Some buyers have found luck using more creative ways to fund their down payment by receiving gifts from family or friends (there is some pitfalls in doing this however), selling stocks or other investments, using retirement funds, asking for a loan from family and friends or using leftover money from the sale of a previous home.